 We provide academic accommodations and services to all eligible TRU students, both on campus and Open Learning.
 We facilitate equal access to educational opportunities by reducing physical, attitudinal and systemic barriers.

 Important Dates and Information

-Law students: Please consult with the Associate Dean for law deadlines.
+Law Students: Please consult with the Associate Dean’s Office for law specific deadlines.

-Open Learning students: Deadline to register with Accessibility Services is four weeks before the Open Learning final exam booking deadline.
+Open Learning students: To ensure exam accommodations are in place, students must meet with Accessibility Services four weeks before the Open Learning final exam booking deadline.

-*Exceptions to deadlines will only be considered in consultation with the Accessibility Services Manager.
+* Exceptions to the November 8th exam deadline will only be considered in consultation with the Director, Student Access and Academic Supports.

 Persons who have verifiable disabilities such as:

 - Mobility/functional impairment